Temch4k/Assigment-1/README.md

 ## Responsibilities

 Artsiom worked on the front end and the back end functions of the website.
-He Worked on authentication, posts, user searching and editing and following and unfollowing the users.
+He Worked on authentication, routing, posts, user searching, editing and following as well as unfollowing the users.
 Dax worked on the security of our website.
-As well as hashtags and editing the user profile, creating the account as well as resetting the password.
+As well as hashtags and editing the user profile, creating the account as well as resetting the password with security questions with bycrip.
-Micah worked on the main navbars, the looks of the webiste, as well as notification system for our user.
+Micah worked on the main navbars, the looks of the webiste, and created a base for our user homepage, as well as notification system for our user.
+He also worked on the sizing of the elements and making things look pretty.